Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Bounce and apparent-horizon minimum

 Using Eq.~\eqref{eq:surface_kinematics} on the collapsing branch ($\dot R<0$) and differentiating Eq.~\eqref{eq:RAH_def}, we find

 Along the physically allowed surface evolution one has $1-f(R)\ge0$, so the sign of $dR_{\rm AH}/dT$ is governed by $G(R)$.
 The trajectory $R_{\rm AH}(T)$ has an extremum precisely, provided that

 where $R_{\rm turn}$ denotes the star-surface radius at which the apparent-horizon curve turns.
+The condition $G'(R_{\rm turn}) > 0$ ensures this is a local minimum.
+If $G'(R_{\rm turn}) < 0$, it would correspond to a local maximum, which is not the feature we study here.
 Since Eq.~\eqref{eq:dRAH_dT} and Eq.~\eqref{eq:vertex_min_condition} hold in a neighborhood of $R_{\rm turn}$, it follows that $dR_{\rm AH}/dT$ switches from negative to positive as $T$ increases.
-Therefore $R_{\rm AH}(T)$ has a \emph{local minimum}, which we call a \emph{left vertex}.
+Therefore $R_{\rm AH}(T)$ has a \emph{local minimum}, which we call an \emph{apparent-horizon minimum}.
 Such non-monotonic behavior is absent in the Schwarzschild collapse but may arise in more general exteriors with two horizons, as we will demonstrate explicitly for the RN collapse in Section \ref{sec:RN}.

 Using the Misner-Sharp mass function $m(R)$ \cite{MisnerSharp:1964},

 a turning point of $R_{\rm AH}(T)$ occurs at the star-surface radius $R=R_{\rm turn}$ when